olasendal/Python-beginnings/README.md

 # Python-beginnings
-my first codes in Python
+These are my first codes in Python that I'm just starting learning.
+Hope it goes smoothly :)